Updated: Oct 13

 The Future of the Industry

 Overnight, our agents shifted to an almost entirely tech-based approach to their business.
 They don’t see things going back to the way they were pre-pandemic, either.
-“The industry had to adapt quickly with visual aids (virtual tours and 3D models) to help the consumer understand interior spaces,” says Mary-Jean.
-Matthew agrees that these virtual components will now be standard for each listing, just like photographs and floorplans.
+Matthew believes that virtual components like 3D models and virtual walkthroughs will now be standard for each listing, just like photographs and floorplans.
 He also emphasizes that the value of outdoor space will increase following many people’s experience with being cooped up inside.
 “I have a feeling you’re going to see many developers build new buildings where the majority of units have some outdoor element,” he says.

 As for the market itself, Candice and Malessa are optimistic.
 “We believe short-term contract activity will be supported by pent-up demand.
 Longer-term market conditions will depend on the wider economic recovery and the containment of COVID-19,” they said.
 It may be a tough time, but “New York City is very resilient and one of the most stable economies in the world.”